micol018/taylor-swift-tribute-page/README.md

-This is a Jimi Hendrix Tribute page.
+This is a Taylor Swift Tribute page.

 It makes up the first part of my coding portfolio.